Trams in Sydney: Western lines

 The Western lines, also known as "the red lines" after the colour of the destination symbols and "the George Street lines" (as they ran down George Street to Circular Quay), originated the majority of services from Fort Macquarie and Circular Quay down George Street to various destinations.
 In the peak hours and other busy periods, supplementary services operated from Railway Square.

-The 1920s were seen as a boom period. with up to 200 trams in use on lines to Leichhardt, Drummoyne, Ryde, Abbotsford, Glebe and Balmain.
+The 1920s were a boom period, with up to 200 trams in use on lines to Leichhardt, Drummoyne, Ryde, Abbotsford, Glebe and Balmain.
 The tram lines to Glebe Point, Balmain (Gladstone Park), Lilyfield, Leichhardt and Haberfield were closed in November 1958.

 Abbotsford via Leichhardt and Five Dock

 Trams to Abbotsford via Leichhardt and Five Dock left the city via Parramatta Road and Norton Street.
 Trams to Leichhardt then continued down Norton Street to the original terminus at Darley Road Leichardt.

 The Abbotsford line branched off the Leichhardt line at Marion Street, Leichhardt opposite the Leichardt Town Hall.
-The line followed Marion Street, Ramsey Street, Haberfield, and then turned right onto Great North Road, travelling through Five Dock and Abbotsford before terminating near The Terrace, connecting with ferry services at Abbotsford wharf.
+The line followed Marion Street, Ramsay Street, Haberfield, and then turned right onto Great North Road, travelling through Five Dock and Abbotsford before terminating near The Terrace, connecting with ferry services at Abbotsford wharf.

 The line was closed between Five Dock and Abbotsford in 1954, Haberfield and Five Dock in 1956, and closed from Leichardt to Haberfield in 1958 with the closure of the "George Street lines".

 Lilyfield

 The Lilyfield line branched off the Balmain line at Epping Junction (adjacent to Harold Park Paceway and the Rozelle Tram Depot) and then went via reserved track to Taylor Street and then right into Booth Street, Annandale.
 The tram line turned right into Catherine Street and terminated at the intersection of Abattoir Road and Grove Street, on the bridge over the railway goods yard.
 This was the only tram terminus in Sydney located on a bridge.
 The Lilyfield line was closed in November 1958.

-The current stop of the Inner West Light Rail (numbered L1 and also known as the Inner West Light Rail) of Lilyfield is located underneath the bridge of the former terminus.
+The current stop of the Inner West Light Rail, numbered L1 and also known as the Inner West Light Rail, of Lilyfield is located underneath the bridge of the former terminus.